-- Aggression to people and animals and is characterized by such behaviors as bullying, threatening, intimidating, fighting, cruelty to people and animals, use of a weapon and theft while confronting a victim,
+- Aggression to people and animals - bullying, threatening, intimidating, fighting, cruelty to people and animals, use of a weapon and theft while confronting a victim,

-- Destruction of property characterized by fire setting or deliberately destroying others’ property
+- Destruction of property - fire setting or deliberately destroying others’ property

-- Serious violation of rules such as running away or truancy before the age of thirteen and breaking curfew.
+- Serious violation of rules such as running away or truancy before the age of 13 and breaking curfew.

-The diagnosis of conduct disorder implies a multitude of potential criminal behaviors as well as numerous possible biological, psychiatric and social problems.
-Behaviors associated with conduct disorder can indicate very different underlying problems.
-There is often a mixture of biological and genetic vulnerabilities combined with significant environmental and individual characteristics.
+Behaviors associated with conduct disorder can come from many different underlying problems.
+There are often genetic vulnerabilities combined with significant environmental problems and individual characteristics that can put a child at risk for this disorder.
 Neurobiological problems can include such things as motor delays, memory problems, language difficulties and other assorted learning disabilities.
-These deficits, especially if unrecognized, can contribute to problems with judgment, difficulty modulating and expressing feelings, increased anger and frustration, low self esteem and a sense of alienation.
+These deficits, especially if unrecognized, can contribute to problems with judgment, difficulty expressing feelings, increased anger and frustration, low self esteem and a sense of alienation.

 Physical, sexual and emotional abuse can also be contributing factors to the development of conduct disorder.
 Maternal rejection, early separation from parents without an adequate caregiver, and early institutionalization are all risk factors.
 Antisocial behaviors abound in poor inner city areas with high rates of family instability, social disorganization, infant mortality and morbidity and severe mental illness.
 Conduct disorder is often associated with attention-deficit hyperactivity disorder (ADHD), depression, bipolar disorder, anxiety, post-traumatic stress disorder (PTSD), and substance abuse.
-Suicidal behavior and self-mutilating behavior are not uncommon with teenagers who have conduct disorder.
+Suicidal behavior and self-mutilating behavior can be common with teenagers who have conduct disorder.

-Because youngsters with conduct disorders have a myriad of biological, psychological and social vulnerabilities, a combination of treatment methods targeting each area is most effective.
-Early recognition of youngsters at risk for conduct disorder and early intervention is most beneficial.
-A youngster with severe and chronic behavior problems will need a comprehensive evaluation which includes individual interviews with the child and his family, a detailed medical history, family profile and psychological testing.
+Because youngsters with conduct disorders have many biological, psychological and social vulnerabilities, a combination of treatment methods targeting each area is most effective.
+Early recognition of youngsters at risk for conduct disorder and early intervention is most helpful.
+A child with severe and chronic behavior problems will need a comprehensive evaluation which includes individual interviews with the child and his family, a detailed medical history, family profile and psychological testing.
 A psychoeducational evaluation may uncover intellectual and learning problems that could contribute to academic and behavioral problems that in turn put the adolescent at risk for truancy and disruptive behaviors.

 A variety of treatment methods are available.
-Psychotherpies include parent management training, individual therapy, family therapy and social skills training.
-Through such programs, a youngster can learn to identify problems, recognize causes, appreciate consequences, learn to verbalize feelings, and consider alternative ways of handling difficult situations.
+Effective psychotherpies include parent management training, individual therapy, family therapy and social skills training.
+Through such programs, a youngster can learn to identify problems, appreciate consequences, learn to talk about feelings, and consider healthier ways of handling difficult situations.